lyr-uam/CorpusReaccion/README.md

 * one node called *Fecha_Publicacion* (Publication date) with child nodes: _Hora_, _Dia_, _Mes_, _Anio_ (for Hour, Day, Month, and Year),

 * three _Texto_ (Text) nodes.
-The first _Texto_ node contains the text exactly as has retrieve from the Facebook page.
+The first _Texto_ node contains the text exactly as was retrieved from the Facebook public page.
 The second _Texto_ node contains the same text as in previous node but without the html elements.
 Finally, the third _Texto_ node contains the preprocessed text [^1].

   * For the preprocessed steps used in the third node we change mentions, hashtags and links for a particular word to represent each type of element.

 * one or more nodes _Links_.

 * one *Ejecucion_Programa* (programa_run) node that means to provide information for when the data was collected.
-Since this node contains one or more _Nodo_ (Node) tag.
+Since this node contains one or more _Nodo_ (Node) tags.
 Each _Node_ has number of reactions, number of shares and numbers of comments on a post, and the exact date and time those numbers were collected.

 An example of a XML file is shown below: